Is Your Anomaly Detector Ready for Change? Adapting AIOps Solutions to the Real World: Evaluation Methodology

 The \textbf{SR-CNN} method is composed of two main parts: the synthetic data generation and the CNN.
 It uses the saliency map calculated through spectral residuals as features for the CNN.
 The synthetic data generator injects fake anomalous points into the saliency map to reduce the high imbalance between anomalous and non-anomalous points.
-The CNN learns the differences between anomalous and non-anomalous points from the augmented data afterward and is further used to classify new data points.
-In our study, we used the implementation of SR-CNN from the original paper~\cite{anomalyDetectionMicrosoft}, which is publicly available\footnote{SR-CNN Open Source Implementation: \url{https://github.com/microsoft/anomalydetector}}.
-In terms of the employed hyperparameters, we used the settings described in the original paper~\cite{anomalyDetectionMicrosoft}.
-However, we further employed reverse engineering to determine the optimal weight corresponding to the loss function of the CNN module which could lead to similar results to the ones presented in the paper when it comes to Yahoo.
-We further performed a grid search to identify the appropriate parameters for the NAB dataset, which was not assessed in the original paper.
+The augmented data is used to train the CNN and distinguish between anomalies and non-anomalies.
+We used the publicly available implementation\footnote{SR-CNN Open Source Implementation: \url{https://github.com/microsoft/anomalydetector}} of SR-CNN from the original paper~\cite{anomalyDetectionMicrosoft}.
+We perform a grid search to determine the optimal parameters of SR-CNN on both datasets.